ArshidAli84/ArshidAli84/README.md

 ### Publications and Research Contributions:

-- Co-authored multiple papers published in leading conferences and journals, focusing on the convergence of AI, smart grid technologies, and energy management.
+- Co-authored research publication in leading journals, focusing on the convergence of AI, smart grid technologies, and energy management.

 Let's connect and explore the fascinating realm of AI-driven solutions in smart grids and energy management!